Rcrossmeister/RLQG/README.md

 **LLaMA-2 QA**

-Using the open-source model such as LLaMA-2 to answer the generated questions with few-shot prompting, the server is deployed follow OpenAI API style.
+Using the open-source model such as LLaMA-2 to answer the generated questions with few-shot prompting, the server is deployed following the OpenAI API style.
 Fill in `[your-url-port]` with the port you use to deploy your local QA model.

 ```bash
 python evaluation/llama2_qa.py \